 Honey reduces the symptoms of mucositis.
 Forty patients diagnosed with head and neck cancer were divided into two groups.
-One group was advised to take 20 ml of pure honey 15 minutes before, 15 minutes after, and 6 hours after radiotherapy.
+One group was advised to rinse their mouths with 20 ml of pure honey 15 minutes before, 15 minutes after, and 6 hours after radiotherapy.
+The subjects were instructed to rinse with the honey then slowly swallow it to coat the mucosal surfaces of their throats.
 In the honey-treated group, symptomatic mucositis was reduced significantly, and there was either no change in weight or positive weight gain compared to the control group (Biswal BM et al. 2003).

 Antibiotics supplied either as a topical pastille or paste may be beneficial in preventing mucositis (Donnelly JP et al. 2003; Okuno SH et al. 1997).
 The overgrowth of certain yeast and bacteria, which occurs following radiation therapy, may be important in the progression of this condition (Spijkervet FK et al. 1991).
 Head and neck cancer patients who were given a pastille containing amphotericin, polymixin, and tobramycin to suck four times daily were significantly less likely to develop the most serious form of mucositis than those who received a placebo (Symonds RP et al. 1996).
 However, this beneficial finding has not been seen in all studies using antibiotics (Stokman MA et al. 2003; Wijers OB et al. 2001).